denmacundefined/shutdown-internet-checker/README.md

 Generally batchfile script is trying to ping google server in loop.
 If connection is fail three times script will shutdown your windows based system

 ## How to use
-Add batch batchfile in windows autorun folder
+Add batch batchfile in windows autorun folder, or run it manually